akauppi/GroundLevel-firebase-es/README.md

 This runs tests for:

+- back end / Cloud Functions
 - back end / security rules
-- back end / Cloud Functions
 - front-end APP

 >Note: There are currently no UI side tests for the project, but this is intended to change, eventually.
-You should look into [Cypress](https://www.cypress.io) if you don't already have a favourite app level testing toolkit.
+Look into [Cypress](https://www.cypress.io) if you don't already have a favourite app level testing toolkit.
+We'll get there.

->Interestingly, we use [Jest](https://jestjs.io) for the back-end tests but [Cypress](https://www.cypress.io) for the front end.
+The tests should all pass (or be skipped).
+If some test fails, please [create an issue](https://github.com/akauppi/GroundLevel-es6-firebase-web/issues).

 ### Dev mode